fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 different enterprises without requiring a TURN server

-REQ-5: The solution must work with cloud services external to the enteprise which terminate media on servers, such as conference servers, voicemail servers, recording servers, and so on.
+REQ-5: The solution must work with cloud services external to the enterprise which terminate media on servers, such as conference servers, voicemail servers, recording servers, and so on.

 REQ-6: The solution must not require decryption of either signaling or